pobocks/SubjectBrowse/README.md

 they can be overridden in the theme.
 So a simple `echo $this->reference();` is enough.
 For list, the default is the "Dublin Core : Subject".

-The helper shortcode "subjects" can be used too, in particular in exhibits and in simple pages:
+The shortcodes "reference" and "subjects" can be used too, in particular in exhibits and in simple pages:

 ```
+[reference]
+[reference slug=date skiplinks=true headings=true raw=false]
 [subjects]
-[subjects mode=list]
-[subjects mode=list slug=subject skiplinks=true headings=true raw=false]
-[subjects mode=tree]
-[subjects mode=tree expanded=true raw=false]
+[subjects expanded=true raw=false]
 ```

 Arguments that are not set use the default values.

-The argument "subjects" allows to display only a delimited list of subjects.
+The arguments "references" or "subjects" allow to display only a delimited list references or subjects.

 Warning